727nerds/profile-roaster/README.md

 docker compose -f dev/compose.yml up -d
 # Dragonfly isn't necessary for development as data is stored in the kv directory.
 ```

-## Tech Stack

-- 🎯 Bun - Because Node.js is as slow as your streaming speed
-- ⚡ Hono - Fast backend framework (unlike your reaction time)
-- 🎨 React & shadcn/ui - For that smooth UI (smoother than your aim)
-- 📊 Prometheus + Grafana - To track how many people get roasted
-- 🗄️ Dragonfly (redis) - For caching (like how you cache PP)

 ## Contributing